CHRIST CHURCH STAFF

 Nathan has lived in Albuquerque since 2012 when he came to serve as the Pastor of Youth and Families at Desert Springs Church.
-After completing his Master’s of Divinity at The Southern Baptist Theological Seminary (Louisville, KY), he served as a church planting resident at Providence Church (Austin, TX).
+After completing a Bachelor’s of Journalism (The University of Texas, Austin) and a Master’s of Divinity at The Southern Baptist Theological Seminary (Louisville, KY), he served as a church planting resident at Providence Church (Austin, TX).
 During those two years, God gave Nathan a desire to plant and pastor a local church.
-He, his wife Marcie, and their four sons love Albuquerque and are thrilled to plant a church here.
+Together, he and his wife, Marcie have four sons.
+They love baseball, movies, and the people of Albuquerque.

 In the New Testament Scriptures, the leaders of the local church are variously called elders, pastors, and overseers.
 The words are used interchangeably in Scripture (see Acts 20:25-32; 1 Peter 5:1-2) to show that the leadership of the church should be a single-layer structure of godly men, accountable to each other, the Scriptures, and, of course, ultimately to God.
 Together this "multitude of counselors" (Proverbs 24:6) shepherd the flock of God, spiritually and practically.